Akkiraj1234/vimeo-caption-grabber/README.md

 Share it with your classmates and make studying easier for all of us!

 Made with code and caffeine by **Akki** ☕🐾

+## 🚀 Releases

+All extension zips are auto-generated with versioned changelogs — download them from the [Releases tab](https://github.com/Akkiraj1234/vimeo-caption-grabber/releases).